pytest-dev/pytest/doc/en/example/parametrize.rst

 --------------------------------------------------------------------

-Use :func:`pytest.raises` with the :ref:`pytest.mark.parametrize ref` decorator to write parametrized tests in which some tests raise exceptions and others do not.
+Use :func:`pytest.raises` with the :ref:`pytest.mark.parametrize ref` decorator to write parameterized tests in which some tests raise exceptions and others do not.

 It is helpful to define a no-op context manager ``does_not_raise`` to serve